containerd/containerd/docs/getting-started.md

 To install containerd and its dependencies from the source, see [`BUILDING.md`](/BUILDING.md).

-## Interacting containerd with CLI
+## Interacting with containerd via CLI

 There are several command line interface (CLI) projects for interacting with containerd: